SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 ### 1. Install and open the zSub1x-Qt wallet on your machine.

- * If you have a previous Rupaya wallet installed, backup the `wallet.dat`, uninstall it then delete its original data directory.
+ * If you have a previous SUB1X wallet installed, backup the `wallet.dat`, uninstall it then delete its original data directory.
- * Download the newest Rupaya Qt wallet from: https://github.com/SuB1X-Coin/zSub1x/releases
+ * Download the newest SUB1X Qt wallet from: https://github.com/SuB1X-Coin/zSub1x/releases
  * The Windows wallet needs to be extracted to a permanent location, OSX Wallet goes into `Applications`
  * Start the wallet software and ignore the unidentified developer warning.
  * If you are prompted to Allow Access by the firewall, do so.